The Fighting Hogans

 Encounters with the enemy were common and the sounds of gunfire in the distance were routinely heard.

-e Little, plied the inky black waters of the channel between Guadalcanal and Savo Island on their way back to anchorage at Tulagi amid a low haze.
+The Gregory, along with the Little, plied the inky black waters of the channel between Guadalcanal and Savo Island on their way back to anchorage at Tulagi amid a low haze.
 Because conditions obscured all the landmarks in the area, it was decided to stay on patrol rather than risk steaming blind through the channel.

 As the ships slipped through the waters in darkness at 10 knots, three Japanese destroyers, the Yudachi, Hatsuyuki and the Murakumo, moved unnoticed on their mission to bombard shore positions.